 "No book is sacred," is a further message [Message 43] Still, Shibendu talks a lot about the Bhagavad Gita anyway, as you can see.

 Shibendu Lahiri (1939-) says the wise wields no authority and those in authority are not wise.
 Since January 1988 he has been a yogacharya (yoga teacher) on full time basis, but has no ambition to influence anybody.
 What he is into is to teach deep Indian spirituality like his forefathers (without wanting to influence anybody) [!]
 Might teaching without influencing really work?
 Hardly.
 (6)

 ◎ "Is it a wise enough teacher who tells, "I have no message for you, and no knowledge will be transmitted to you, who are a mere nothing to me!"

-And when he goes on to say something like, "Kriya yoga is not liberating you either," try to figure out if it is wise to be his student.
+When he goes on to say something like, "Kriya yoga is not liberating you either," try to figure out if it is wise to be his student.

 From Shibendu's self-presentation